It is a medicine that works in the brain to treat schizophrenia. It is also a second-generation antipsychotic (SGA) or atypical antipsychotic.

 - All other medications you are currently taking (including over-the-counter products, herbal and nutritional supplements) and any allergies you have to medications.

-- Another non-medical treatment you are receiving, such as conversation therapy or substance abuse treatment.
+- You receive non-medical treatments, such as conversion therapy or substance abuse treatment.
 Your provider can explain how these different treatments work with the medication.

-The tablets and risperidone solution are usually taken once or twice a day with or without food.
+The tablets and risperidone solution are usually taken once or twice daily with or without food.

 The oral dose generally varies from 1 mg to 6 mg.
 The dose of the injection usually varies from 12.5 mg to 50 mg.
 Only your health care provider can determine the correct dose for you.